openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 If the used dataset is a shapefile, the square will be replaced by shape geometry.

-When selecting the validation button, the module provides a summary of the download, which is a warning step to avoid downloading massive numbers of points on incorrectly defined parameters.
+When selecting the **Validation** button, the module provides a summary of the download (a warning step to avoid downloading massive numbers of points on incorrectly defined parameters).

 .. thumbnail:: https://raw.githubusercontent.com/openforis/clip-time-series/master/doc/img/viz_gee.png
     :alt: viz
     :group: clip-time-series
-    :title: An example set of parameters to create a .pdf file; data summary can be found in the orange rectangle
+    :title: An example set of parameters to create a .pdf file; data summary can be found in the orange rectangle.

 Export data
 -----------